Eagle's Wing: Development

 The film was based on a story by Michael Syson, who worked for the BBC.
 Director Anthony Harvey said Syson "wrote it as kind of a short story, a series of ideas with a very strong story line but not really a script."

 The film attracted Harvey "as a chance to break away from the subjects I have done before, really to have complete freedom.
 It was a film with a very thin script in a way but it had a very strong story.
 It didn't have much detail and no dialogue at all, except for the first ten minutes between Harvey Keitel and Sam Waterston.
 It was very much a director's subject."

 Harvey said "The moment I read Eagle's Wing I knew very clearly the kind of things I wanted visually, and talked to Billy Williams for days about it."

 Harvey says he and John Briley sat down and wrote a script "for about a month before we went on location, just to make sense of it."

 "It's about the way we spend our lives reaching for the unobtainable," said Harvey.
 "We search for something which is, sadly, seldom found.
 The impossible dream, if you like."

 Financed was raised from the Rank Organisation, who made it as part of a slate of eight films with an estimated total budget of £10 million.
 (The others were Wombling Free, The 39 Steps, The Lady Vanishes, The Riddle of the Sands, Silver Dream Racer, Tarka the Otter and Bad Timing.)
+Other funds for Eagles Wing came from an investment company in Switzerland.
+Rank's head of leisure Ed Chilton said Rank was sold on the projec not so much from the script as from Harvey's vision.
+"It was a very different screenplay," said Chilton.
+"It is for a smaller, intelligent audience and when Tony outlined his ideas I was sold.
+Whether the public will agree or not remains to be seen."
+Filmink later wrote "We cannot fathom why they [Rank] invested two million quid in... an arty Western... with a bunch of respected, non box office names (Martin Sheen, Sam Waterston in brownface as an Indian, Harvey Keitel, Stephanie Audran) and non famous director (Anthony Harvey) and odd story (everyone chasing after things)."